renebarto/baremetal/doc/tutorials/09-mailbox.md

 This will fill in the complete mailbox buffer, in the region retrieved from the memory manager for the coherent page, convert the address, and use the `Mailbox` to perform the call.

-You will notice that the structures declared in Line 101-107, 109-115 and 117-121 use the keyword PACKED.
-We may be using the keyword align as well later.
+You will notice that the structures declared in Line 101-107, 109-115 and 117-121 use the keyword `PACKED`.
+We may be using the keyword `ALIGN` as well later.
 We will add the definitions for this in `Macros.h`.
 The reason for a definition is to make it possible to redefine for a different compiler.

 ### Macros.h {#TUTORIAL_09_MAILBOX_ADDING_THE_PROPERTIES_INTERFACE___STEP_4_MACROSH}